 The Blaustein Center for Scientific Cooperation (BCSC) promotes exchange programs, postdoctoral training, workshops, and joint research programs with other academic institutions worldwide.

-A balanced professional blend of 90 scientists, 60 technical and administrative staff members, and over 220 Israeli and foreign research (graduate) students, can perform basic and applied research related to the future and sustainability of our globe in times of enhanced natural and artificial changes.
-Our field of study includes water, energy, environmental physics, ecology, biotechnology, and agriculture.
+A balanced professional blend of 90 scientists, 60 technical and administrative staff members, and over 220 Israeli and foreign research (graduate) students can perform basic and applied research related to the future and sustainability of our globe in times of enhanced natural and artificial changes.
+Our fields of study include water, energy, environmental physics, ecology, biotechnology, and agriculture.

-Our diverse multidisciplinary research and advanced teaching activities are carried out in the laboratories, classes and other facilities on the Sde-Boker Campus, and in research stations and field research sites scattered over the Negev Desert.
+Our diverse multidisciplinary research and advanced teaching activities are conducted in the laboratories, classes, and other facilities on the Sde-Boker Campus and in research stations and field research sites scattered over the Negev Desert.

-The goal of the BIDR is to research the desert environment required for promoting sustainable uses of the Negev Desert and other drylands throughout the world.
+The BIDR aims to research the desert environment, which is required to promote sustainable uses of the Negev Desert and other drylands worldwide.

 Prof. Noam Weisbrod